 Fatal home explosion reignites debate over drilling setbacks, but with a twist

-A home explosion in Firestone Monday, April 17, 2017 killed two and sent two people to the hospital.
 For years, Colorado environmental and public safety activists have warned of the perils of permitting oil and gas extraction near homes, pressing for bigger buffers and greater caution.
+Now the fatal Firestone home explosion 170 feet from a well drilled in 1993 - still unexplained after nearly two weeks of investigation - has reignited debate about a potentially deadly collision emerging along Colorado's Front Range.

 Add your comments below